jleahred/dynparser/README.md

 An AST flattened, is just something to be parsed, but instead chars, we work with tokens, and it's a LL(1) parser.

-Errors will be found and regitered in the previous parsing.
+Errors will be found and registered in the previous parsing.

 Then, we have to write by hand the LL(1) parser, but it's easy (not necessary to control errors, not working with chars, just LL(1))